Indian Vegetarian Shepherd's Pie

 - Steam the potatoes in a large steamer for about 20 minutes and while they are cooking get onto the filling.

-- In a large pot heat the ghee over medium heat and add the onion, saute for 4 minutes until transparent, lower the heat and add garlic and cook for a minute.
+- In a large pot heat the ghee over medium heat and add the onion, sauté for 4 minutes until transparent, lower the heat, add garlic & cook for a minute.

-- Add carrots and celery and cook for 5-7 minutes.
+- Add carrots & celery and cook for 5-7 minutes.

 - Add salt, cumin, coriander, fenugreek leaves and garam masala.